augcos/GoBlockchainPoS/README.md

-# GoBlockchainPoW
+# GoBlockchainPoS
 ## Introduction
-This project is my personal Go implementation of a proof-of-stake blockchain proposed by [Coral Health](https://github.com/nosequeldeebee/blockchain-tutorial).
+This is my Go implementation of the proof-of-stake blockchain proposed by [Coral Health](https://github.com/nosequeldeebee/blockchain-tutorial).
 If you want to see the proof-of-work version of this blockchain, click [here](https://github.com/augcos/GoBlockchainPoW).
 This project was developed using Go v1.17.5 for Linux systems.

 ## How to install?
 First, you will have to make sure to have preinstalled the required third-party packages.
 You can install them using the following commands: